 - Cost: Free

 Up your social media video game with Videorama!
-Next on the block is Adobe Spark!
+Next on the block is Adobe Express!

-Adobe wasn’t about to be left out of this list and Spark Videos is the app that keeps them in the race.
-Spark is one of our favorite editing apps because it puts everything in one place for you.
+Adobe wasn’t about to be left out of this list and Adobe Express is the app that keeps them in the race.
+This app is one of our favorite editing apps because it puts everything in one place for you.